ikwak2/BEAT2AASIST/README.md

 ## Overview

-BEAT2AASIST maximizes detection performance through three main architectural and training strategies:
+BEAT2AASIST improves detection performance through three main architectural and training strategies:

 *   **Dual-Branch AASIST Architecture**: The 1D token sequence extracted from the BEATs encoder is explicitly split along either the frequency or channel dimension and processed in parallel by two independent AASIST branches.
 This design enables specialized modeling of distinct spoofing characteristics.
 *   **Multi-layer Fusion**: Instead of relying solely on the final transformer layer of BEATs, it aggregates information from the top-k layers to capture richer and more hierarchical acoustic cues.
 Supported fusion mechanisms include Concatenation, CNN-gated, and SE-gated strategies.